Arsenal stunned late by Aston Villa and Man City closes gap at the top to 2 points

 Leandro Trossard was a halftime substitute for Arsenal and he made a quick impact by leveling the game seven minutes later.

-“We fight until the last minute, the last second, it was a really incredible win,” Buendia said.
+“We fight until the last minute, the last second, it was a really incredible win,” he said.

 Arsenal's second loss of the season was its first since August at Liverpool.